Jean-François Soulé

 Ph.D.
 Université Paris-XI Orsay (now Université Paris Salay), 2007-2010

-In 2020, he received an award from Thieme Chemistry Journal, and he was also honored with the Jean-Pierre Sauvage Prize by the Organic Chemistry Division of the French Chemical Society.
+In recognition of his contributions, he received a Thieme Chemistry Journals Award in 2020 and the Jean-Pierre Sauvage Prize from the Organic Chemistry Division of the French Chemical Society.